tom-quemener/tp_poll/README.md

 ## Match database

-Create .env from .env.exemple and math your database connexion informations thenn run the next line :
+Create .env from .env.exemple and match your database informations then run the next line :

 php bin/console doctrine:schema:create